AstrobioMike/GToTree/README.md

 ---

 # GToTree: a user-friendly workflow for phylogenomics
-The purpose of GToTree is to give more researchers the capability to create phylogenomic trees to aid in their work.
+[GToTree](https://github.com/AstrobioMike/GToTree.wiki) is a user-friendly workflow for phylogenomics intended to give more researchers the capability to create phylogenomic trees.

+**See the [conda quickstart](https://github.com/AstrobioMike/GToTree/wiki/installation#conda-quickstart) installation page to have things up and running in just a couple steps!**

 ---